skillcadet/blog/_drafts/2024-10-13-Adding-a-nontrivial-application-to-kubernets.md

                 - inode01
 ```

 For persistent storage on our cluster, we need to define a couple of PersistenVolumes.
 On node00, I added a 100GB disk mounted at /mnt/pv/disk1.
 Because the root of a mounted volume contains a lost+found directory, we need to create an empty folder or mysql will refuse to create a database. `sudo mkdir -p /mnt/pv/disk1/mysql`.
-We'll also create a pv folder for ghost on either node, even though we can only install ghost on one node at at time.
+We'll also create a pv folder for ghost on either node, even though we can only install ghost on one node at at time (unless we use a technology like [Rook.io](https://www.rook.io) that gives us ReadWriteMany volumes).

 02-local-pvc-mysql.yaml
 ```